levysoft/HackerNews-CommentLinkHighlighter/README.md

 Collection of Tampermonkey scripts designed to enhance your browsing experience on Hacker News.
 Each script serves a specific purpose, from highlighting links in comments and making author names more apparent, to customizing link colors based on their domain.
 These enhancements aim to improve readability, navigation, and overall engagement on Hacker News, making it easier and more intuitive to distinguish between different types of content and sources directly from the comments section.
 These scripts are easy to install and use, offering a tailored browsing experience to each user.

+Collection of Tampermonkey scripts designed to enhance your browsing experience on Hacker News.
+Each script serves a specific purpose, from highlighting links in comments and making author names more apparent, to customizing link colors based on their domain and ensuring links open in a new tab.
+These enhancements aim to improve readability, navigation, and overall engagement on Hacker News, making it easier and more intuitive to distinguish between different types of content and sources directly from the comments section, without leaving the current page.
+These scripts are easy to install and use, offering a tailored browsing experience to each user, enhancing the way content is interacted with and consumed.

 ## Scripts

 ### Hacker News Comment Link Highlighter (Without Replies)